 During the Dreaming women of the Napangardi (Dorothy’s ‘skin’ name) and Napanangka (aunties for the Napangardi kinship) sang and danced this country into existence.
 This is how traditional knowledge is passed on – from auntie (father’s sisters) to niece.

-This work is featured in the monograph: Honouring and Remembering the Art and Life of Dorothy Napangardi, 1987-2013
+This work is featured on page 48 in the monograph: Honouring and Remembering the Art and Life of Dorothy Napangardi, 1987-2013

 One of the leading artists of the contemporary Aboriginal art movement, Napangardi’s work is highly sought after by both collectors and curators worldwide.
 Her paintings and prints have been widely exhibited and are in all national collections within Australia and in major collections worldwide including most recently the MET, New York.
 Napangardi had the honour of being the 2nd indigenous artist to be given a solo survey exhibition at the MCA (Museum of Contemporary Art), Sydney that traced 11 years of her painting career in 1991.